Use Procreate’s simple and intuitive Freeform Transform mode to scale and rotate content.

 In Freeform mode, you can stretch your layer in any direction, disregarding its original proportions.
 For example, you can start with square content and pull one side of the bounding box to stretch it into a rectangle.

 Drag any blue node to begin transforming your content.
 The image will be anchored at the opposite node.

 For the quickest result, drag a corner node.
 This will transform your image both horizontally and vertically at the same time.

 If you drag a corner node while Magnetics is active, you’ll get a uniform Transform instead of Freeform.

 Sometimes you need to switch quickly between freeform and uniform transformations.

-Instead of switching modes, these two shortcuts allow you to scale an object while preserving its original proportions - without leaving Freeform mode.
+Instead of switching modes, this shortcut allows you to scale an object while preserving its original proportions and without leaving Freeform mode.